Installing the Bitnami standalone nginx web server Chart involves us using the helm install command.

 When the Service does come online, you should see a welcome message similar to:

-Congrats!
-You’ve now successfully deployed the NGINX standalone web server to your EKS cluster!
+Congratulations!
+You’ve now successfully deployed the nginx standalone web server to your EKS cluster!